flaf/miscellaneous/puppet/modules/confkeeper/README.md

 # Module description

-Module to export configurations in a server
+Module to export configurations in a server, the collector.
+With the class `confkeeper::collector`, you can install a collector (via gitolite) and with the class `confkeeper::provider`, you can install a provider, ie a host which will export its configuration (via etckeeper).